Ometepe: Volcanoes

-Volcán Concepción is on the northwest half of the island.
+Concepción is on the northwest half of the island.
 It has a base of 16 km beneath its symmetrical cone, and it is an active volcano.
-(Baker, 2006).
 Because of its symmetry, it has been considered extremely beautiful.
-The pirate Edward Hume was said to have declared the sight of Ometepe more valuable than the treasure from the just-sacked city of Granada.

 The volcano is believed to have risen in the early Holocene epoch and, through continual eruptions, now reaches an altitude of 1610 m making Ometepe the world's highest lake island.

-Although it went through a long quiet period, on December 8, 1880, Concepción came back to life.
+After a long period of dormancy, an eruption began at Concepción on December 8, 1880.
 This eruption was extensive, and the volcano remained active for a year.
 More eruptions followed in 1883, 1889, 1902, 1907, and 1924.
-In 2005, an earthquake measuring 6.2 on the Richter scale occurred as a result of increasing pressure within the volcano.
+In 2005, a 6.2 magnitude earthquake occurred as a result of increasing pressure within the volcano.
 Cracks appeared on roads throughout the island and an advisory to leave the island was issued.
 This was the first minor eruption since 1999.
 The most recent eruption was in 2010 and although it was extremely violent, few of the inhabitants heeded the order from the government in Managua to evacuate the island and little damage was done.

-The southeast half of the island consists of Volcán Maderas, which has a crater lake and supports a diverse rainforest environment.
+The southeast half of the island consists of Maderas, which has a crater lake and supports a diverse rainforest environment.
 Maderas is also believed to have risen in the Holocene epoch and rises 1394 m above sea level.
 It is considered extinct or possibly dormant.
-The large lagoon in its crater was discovered on April 15, 1930, by the farmer Casimiro Murillo.
+The large lagoon in its crater was discovered on April 15, 1930, by farmer Casimiro Murillo.
 The sides of the volcano are mainly covered with coffee and tobacco plantations while the remainder is rain forest.
 Much of this part of the island is now a nature reserve.

 The volcanic ash has made the soil of this island extremely fertile, allowing continuous planting.
 The volcanoes are visible from everywhere on the island, and life on Ometepe revolves closely around them.
 They also play an important part in the myths and legends of the island, which once served as an indigenous burial ground.